datacommonsorg/docsite/api/rest/property_value.md

 ![](/assets/images/rest/property_value_direction_example.png)

 *Figure 2.
-Relationship diagram for the property `containedInPlace` of the country of Argentina, for which this property takes on the value `South America`, and the city of Buenos Aires, for which this property takes on the value `Argentina`.*
+Relationship diagram for the property `containedInPlace` of the country Argentina.
+Note the directionality of the property `containedInPlace`: the API returns both nodes with direction `in` (Buenos Aires is `containedInPlace` of Argentina) and nodes with direction `out` (Argentina is `containedInPlace` of South America).*

 <div>